darioschmid/MaludoUno/README.md

 ### Advantages

-* More cost efficient: 5 Digispark Boards are about 10€ on [Banggood](https://www.banggood.com/5Pcs-Digispark-Kickstarter-Micro-USB-Development-Board-For-ATTINY85-Arduino-p-1047665.html?rmmds=search&cur_warehouse=CN) and 11€ on [Amazon](https://www.amazon.de/AZDelivery-Digispark-kompatibles-Development-ATtiny85/dp/B076KVKHH1) (incl. shipping), whereas a single AtMega32u4 board is at least 5€
+* More cost efficient: 5 Digispark Boards are about 10€ on [Banggood](https://www.banggood.com/5Pcs-Digispark-Kickstarter-Micro-USB-Development-Board-For-ATTINY85-Arduino-p-1047665.html?rmmds=search&cur_warehouse=CN) and [Amazon](https://www.amazon.de/AZDelivery-Digispark-kompatibles-Development-ATtiny85/dp/B076KVKHH1) (incl. shipping), whereas a single AtMega32u4 board is at least 5€
-* Added a Speed Switch for adjusting the Morse Code timings.
+* Added a Speed Switch for adjusting the Morse Code timings
 * Smaller

 ### Disadvantages